| Ben Chipman Year-By-Year Results |

 Â

-Chipman's coaching experience includes five years with Plymouth State Youth Hockey, as well as time with British Columbia Hockey League (BCHL) and Alberta Junior Hockey League (AJHL) players at the STIX Collegiate Cup Showcase.
+His coaching experience includes five years with Plymouth State Youth Hockey, as well as work with British Columbia Hockey League and Alberta Junior Hockey League players at the STIX Collegiate Cup Showcase.
 He also spent two seasons coaching for the Canadian Tire Jumpstart Charities for Children in Yarmouth, Nova Scotia.